Code-Institute-Submissions/the-shamans-cat/README.md

     * **No Carousel** - as I initially thought it was a good idea but this turned out not to be a good idea as the users did not like it.
     * **Simple Navigation** To move around the site.
     * **Easy to read text**

+---

+### **Functional Specifications**
+The site enables users to carry out the tasks outlined in the user stories using the content outlined in content requirements and is aimed at fulfilling the business requirements.
+It will follow the guidelines below.
+* **Responsive** - The site is developed using the mobile-first and a responsive approach, to ensure users on all devices have a good user-experience when visiting the site.
+* The site is intuitive, so easily learnable, it uses consistent, predictable, interfaces and interactions, making it user friendly.
+* **Navigation** - The navigation is conventional so that even a novice users can move between pages easily.
+    * **Menu** -  a fixed top navigation bar with logo on the left hand side and menu items aligned to the right, with text reading from left to right.
+A Burger menu icon on right hand side on devices with smaller screens.
+    * **clickable Logo** - allows users to return to the home page.
+    * **Contact Buttons** - Allow users to move from each page to the contact form.
+    * **Back-to-Top** - on each page allows users to return to the top of the page and the navigation menu.
+* **Hero Images** on each page to get the attention of the users.
+With informative text and call-to-action buttons.
+* The site gives feedback where necessary e.g. if required fields not completed correctly in the contact form,  a message comes up informing the user what they need to do.
+* The site is both engaging and inspiring keeping potential clients on the site.
+* For consistency and simplicity there are only two font-families used throughout the site.
+These are both clear and easy to read.
+* Subtle background colours are used with the text to improve its readability as well as good contrast ratios.
+* The site has good quality images and a simplistic uncluttered feel to it, which allows users to easily focus on the content.
+* The site informs and educates the site visitor, so they gain a better understanding of shamanism and are hopefully more likely to book a session.
+* The client is not overwhelmed with information yet can find what they need easily from the navigation bar, modal, collapse and accordion sections.
+* The use of colourful visual elements such as the contact buttons, hero images and inspiring articles are directing the potential client to contact the shamanic practitioner.
+* The images help tell the story that is in the articles and any text on the pictures is clear and easy to read.
 ___

 [_Back to Top of TOC_](#back-to-toc-anchor-point)